peter88213/nvhelp-de/source/project_note_view.rst

 Projektnotiz-Eigenschaften
 ==========================

-The Projektnotiz properties view opens in the right pane when you select a Projektnotiz in the tree.
+The Projektnotiz properties view öffnet sich im rechten Fenster when you select a Projektnotiz in the tree.
 You can edit the Titel und Inhalt of the selected Projektnotiz.